 Contrary to guidance the SEC received in comments, in the final update to Section 4, the SEC did not lower the reporting threshold for large private equity fund advisers from $2 billion to $1.5 billion in AUM.
 The SEC believes that the existing $2 billion threshold captures around 73% of the US private equity industry, and lowering the threshold would have impeded the SEC’s goal to capture 75% or more of such industry.[6]

-The Amendments require large private equity fund advisers to report any GP or limited partner clawback with an aggregate amount equal to 10% of a fund’s aggregate capital commitments.
-The SEC emphasized that clawbacks could indicate the fund is under stress or preparing for a material event.
+The Amendments require large private equity fund advisers to report any GP or limited partner clawback with an aggregate amount equal to 10% of a fund’s aggregate capital commitments.[9]
+The SEC emphasized that clawbacks could indicate the fund is under stress, preparing for a material event, or facing new conflicts.
 Widespread clawbacks could also suggest that there are systemic risks.
 However, notwithstanding the time-sensitive nature of such information, the SEC decided not to adopt the proposed one-business-day reporting requirement.
-Instead, in the final rule, the SEC only required these events be reported annually as part of the regular Form PF filing.
+Instead, in the final rule, the SEC only required these events be reported annually as part of the regular Form PF filing.[10]

-In Section 5 of Form PF, the Amendments require “large hedge fund advisers to qualifying hedge funds to report as soon as practicable upon, but no later than 72 hours after, the occurrence of certain events.”[7]
-Before the amendments, large hedge fund advisers only needed to file Form PF on a quarterly basis, but the SEC worried that the data collected by Form PF was “stale.”[8]
-In the proposed rule, the SEC pushed for a one-business-day approach that was ultimately not adopted to give filers more time to conduct analysis and file the current reports more accurately.
+In Section 5 of Form PF, the Amendments require, “large hedge fund advisers to qualifying hedge funds to report as soon as practicable upon, but no later than 72 hours after, the occurrence of certain events.”[12]
+Before the amendments, large hedge fund advisers only needed to file Form PF on a quarterly basis, but the SEC worried that the data collected by Form PF was “stale.”[13]
+In the proposed rule, the SEC pushed for a one-business-day approach that was ultimately not adopted to give filers more time to conduct analysis and file their annual report more accurately.

-Because of the timeliness requirements of the reports, large hedge fund advisers will need to set up an effective system to determine if any of the trigger events (listed below) happened and to conduct sufficient analysis to review and file the current reports.
-To help advisers differentiate events, the SEC incorporated objective standards to the triggering events so that it is easier to determine whether a report must be filed.[9]
+Because of the timeliness requirements of the reports, large hedge fund advisers will need to set up an effective system to identity the occurrence of any of the trigger events (listed below) and conduct sufficient analysis to review and file their annual report.
+To help advisers differentiate events, the SEC incorporated objective standards to the triggering events so that it is easier to determine whether a report must be filed.[14]

 - Extraordinary investment losses: A loss equal to or greater than 20% of a fund’s “reporting fund aggregate calculated value” (RFACV) over a rolling ten-business-day period.